Your Water

 Content

-On February 21, 2024, the California Department of Water Resources (DWR) announced an increase in State Water Project (SWP) allocation from 10% to 15% of contract amount for 2024.
-On the same day, the U.S. Bureau of Reclamation announced an initial 2024 south-of-delta Central Valley Project (CVP) allocation of 65% of historic Municipal and Industrial (M&I) use and a 15% agricultural allocation.
-On June 13, 2023, the Board adopted a resolution to support water conservation as a way of life and an ordinance with a set of permanent water waste prohibitions for Santa Clara County.
+On June 25, 2024, the U.S. Bureau of Reclamation (Bureau) announced an increase to the 2024 south-of-delta Central Valley Project (CVP) agricultural allocation from 40% to 50%; however, the Bureau kept the Municipal and Industrial (M&I) allocation at 75% of historic M&I. Earlier this year, on April 23, 2024, the California Department of Water Resources increased the State Water Project (SWP) allocation from 30% to 40% of contract amount for 2024.
+On June 13, 2023, the Board of Directors adopted a resolution to support water conservation as a way of life and an ordinance with a set of permanent water waste prohibitions for Santa Clara County.

 Related Files